Can you learn a language without a teacher?

 To boost the development of a market in which trainers would now no longer be needed, a number of pedagogical theories emerged in the 80’s and 90’s promoting the concept of self-access learning, an approach that claimed to boost learner autonomy and increase learning effectiveness.

 But the profession quickly realized that in language learning, interaction with a “live” trainer/coach or tutor is essential.
 Fully autonomous e-learning courses have, in most cases, been a resounding failure, with disappointing completion rates.

-So little by little, the trainer came back into the spotlight and began to find his place, first as a tutor and then as facilitator of the face-to-face part of the blended learning programmes.
+So little by little, the trainer came back into the spotlight and began to find his place, first as a tutor and then as a facilitator of the face-to-face part of the blended learning programs.

 Shown the door, the trainer comes back in through the window